GLOBAL MARKETS-Shares rally on Russia-Ukraine deal, Swedish QE surprise

 Sterling rose 0.8 percent against the euro to a seven-year high of 73.715 pence, before paring gains to turn slightly lower.

-The Swedish crown fell by as much 2 percent against the dollar to hit 8.5512 crowns, its weakest since April 2009, before recovering somewhat to 8.4201 to the dollar.
+The Swedish crown fell by as much 2 percent against the dollar to hit 8.5512 crowns, its weakest since April 2009, before recovering somewhat to 8.4331 to the dollar, down about 0.7 percent on the day.

 Brent crude prices rose more than $2 after two days of declines, as a weakened dollar and industry spending cuts offset oversupply worries.